Dark triad: Physical attractiveness

 There has been research on the potential "attractiveness" of the dark triad traits.
 Out of all of the traits in the dark triad, Machiavellianism was the least attractive to the opposite sex.
 One of the studies concluded that "The third DT trait, Machiavellianism, was significantly negatively associated with being chosen and mate appeal for STR (short term relationships) in women."
-Another study claimed that this was because high Machs tend to be way less extroverted than narcissists and psychopaths, and that "it is possible that individuals do not like cynical, manipulative, aggressive, remorseless, and duplicitous people such as Machiavellians and psychopaths".
+Another study claimed that this was because high Machs tend to be much less extroverted than narcissists and psychopaths, and that "it is possible that individuals do not like cynical, manipulative, aggressive, remorseless, and duplicitous people such as Machiavellians and psychopaths".
 Two more studies found that only narcissistic subjects were judged to be better-looking, but the other dark triad traits of Machiavellianism and psychopathy had no correlation with looks.
 Facial features associated with dark triad traits tend to be rated as less attractive.

 A 2020 study concluded that "only narcissism was positively correlated to self-perceived attractiveness and mate value in both sexes."